0x264A/JumpRansomware/README.md

 # JumpRansomware
-Ransomware that can jump over trap set by AVs and encrypt users' file using RSA
+Ransomware that can jump over traps set by AVs and encrypt or decrypt users' files using RSA algorithm